betaglot/plantabeta/docs/reference/Eko/EkoTeori/EkoElements/Soil/RedRot.md

 ## When to abandon RedRot Site?

-If the redrot is screefed to deeper than a blade then punch down if you don't hear or feel soil then abandon site
+If the redrot is skreefed to deeper than a blade then punch down if you don't hear or feel soil then abandon site

 ## Dark RedRot